Paul Pena: Throat singing

 While listening to shortwave radio in 1984, Pena heard Tuvan throat singing on a Radio Moscow broadcast.
 He also heard Jill Purce, one of the pioneers of overtone chanting in the West.
 Seven years later he found a copy of Tuva: Voices from the Center of Asia in a record store and listened to it continuously.
 Based on that record and extended experimentation, he was able to teach himself the vocal techniques called Khoomei, Sygyt, and Kargyraa, saying:

 After playing the CD continuously for several months and driving many of my friends away by making weird noises while experimenting with my voice, I finally learned a few of the basic techniques of this fascinating group of vocal styles by remembering the styles of some of the blues greats of the past—especially Charlie Patton, Tommy McClennan, and Chester "Howlin' Wolf" Burnett.

 Pena attended a performance of Tuvan throat singing at the Asian Art Museum of San Francisco on February 6, 1993.
 He performed an impromptu Tuvan song in the kargyraa style, which impressed famous Tuvan throatsinger Kongar-ol Ondar.
 Tuvans affectionately call him "Cher Shimjer" ("earthquake") because of the deepness of his voice.
 Pena said, "My voice is lower than most Tuvans.
 They have a style that makes your voice lower.
 When I use that, there's a slow song when I hit a note that's four white keys from the left of the piano."

 The 1999 film Genghis Blues documented Pena's journey to Tuva.
 It won the 1999 Sundance Film Festival Audience Award for a Documentary, and was nominated for an Academy Award in 2000 in the Documentary Feature category.

 Personal life and death

 Pena's wife Babe died in 1991 of kidney failure.
-Pena was in poor health in the years leading up to his death, and died in his San Francisco apartment of complications from diabetes and pancreatitis on October 1, 2005.
+Pena was in poor health in the years leading up to his death, and died at his San Francisco apartment at the age of 55 on October 1, 2005, from complications from diabetes and pancreatitis.